 Forum is a Latin word meaning "public square surrounded by porticoes and buildings used for judicial and other businesses".
 In the lack of newspapers it was also the place where people went so they would know what was going on.
 The Roman Forum was located between the Capitoline and the Palatine hills.
-In 54 BC Julius Caesar started enlarging its western part (Foro di Cesare); in 2 BC Augustus expanded the Forum to the north (Foro di Augusto).
-At this point the Forum was surrounded by hills: the Capitoline to the west, the Palatine to the south, the Quirinale to the north: an expansion to the east was blocked by the Colosseo and other buildings.
+In 54 BC Julius Caesar started enlarging its western part (Foro di Cesare); in 2 BC Emperor Augustus expanded the Forum to the north (Foro di Augusto).
+At this point the Forum was surrounded by hills: the Capitoline to the west, the Palatine to the south, the Quirinal to the north: an expansion to the east was blocked by the Colosseo and other buildings.

 Apollodorus realized that the remaining part of the hill behind the new forum was both a poor background for the monuments he was erecting and a potential threat as it could slide down on them.

 He considered building a thick wall, similar to that which hid the view of the poor dwellings behind Foro di Augusto, but feared it could collapse.